 5 Mistakes to Avoid After Launching Your Custom Website- Written by Deanne Morian

-Getting a new website for your business is not a decision you take lightly.
-You must dedicate time and energy, as well as financial resources towards your new website.
-We know the investment you are making when you decide to ditch your old site.
+We know the investment you are making when you decide to ditch your old website.
 This decision is one that we spend a great length of time discussing with each client to ensure we are going to deliver the product they are imagining.
-When we work with companies who need a new web presence, we first try to understand what frustrations they have with their current site.
+When we work with companies who need a new website presence, we first try to understand what frustrations they have with their current website.

-1. Assuming traffic will automatically come to your new site
+1. Assuming traffic will automatically come to your new website

-While our web practices include strong SEO principles, those changes take time to grow your web presence.
+While our custom website practices include strong SEO principles, those changes take time to grow your website presence.
 Don’t be discouraged if your new website doesn’t have 10x the traffic than it did before.
 This investment is one that will take time as you continue to grow your business and drive your customers to it.

-2. Not announcing your new website to your customers
+2. Not announcing your new custom website to your customers

 4. Using images and graphics that don’t match your brand